NinjaWeedle/CSRacing-Evolution/README.md

 Select the continent that has the car you want to buy, then select a car.
 If you have enough credits, you can buy that car.

-Once you get a car, you can get into it from the "CHANGE CAR" menu.
+Once you buy a car, you can get into it from the "CHANGE CAR" menu.

 Once you get in a car, you can tune it in the "TUNING" menu, paint it any color you like in the "PAINTSHOP", or most importantly, race it by selecting "GO RACE".